zilverline/sequent/docs/docs/upgrade-guide.md

 ## Upgrade to Sequent 8.x from older versions

+**IMPORTANT**: Ensure you are on the latest released 7.x version first.

 Sequent 8 remodels the PostgreSQL event store to allow partitioning of the aggregates, commands, and events tables.
-Furthermore it contains various storage optimizations.
-To migrate your older Sequent database you can use the `bundle exec sequent migrate` command.
-Make sure to run this after updating Sequent in your Gemfile, running `bundle update --conservative sequent`, and from the root directory of your project.

-This command will help you perform the database upgrade by providing you with a default schema and database upgrade script that you can customize to match your desired partitioning setup, although the default configuration will work for many cases as well.

-**IMPORTANT**: Ensure you test your migration on a copy of your database first!
-This will give you a good indication on how long the migration will take so you can schedule downtime appropriately.
+Furthermore, it contains various storage optimizations.
+To migrate your older Sequent database we advise you to **run the migration first on a copy of your production database!** This will give you a good indication on how long the migration will take so you can schedule downtime appropriately.
 Next to that it will ensure all data in your event store is compatible with Sequent 8.
 Normally this won't be a problem unless you somehow have corrupted data in your event store.

+To run the upgrade:
+1. Update Sequent to version 8 in your Gemfile
+2. Run the `bundle exec sequent migrate` command from your project directory.

+This command will help you perform the database upgrade step by step by providing you with a default schema and database upgrade script that you can customize to match your desired partitioning setup, although the default configuration will work for many cases as well.

 **IMPORTANT**: If the migration succeeds and you COMMIT the results you must vacuum (e.g. using VACUUM VERBOSE ANALYZE) the new tables to